acidb/mobiscroll-docs/docs/vue/eventcalendar/print.md

 The new window created by the print method will include all the styles and links to stylesheets from the original page.
 These styles will be copied over automatically, but in case you are using relative urls, the base url of the new window might not match yours.
 In this case, the print method can be passed a config object, with your custom `baseUrl`, to make the relative paths work.
 By default, the `baseUrl` will be the original pages origin.

 :::caution
-Please note that popup blockers might block the created window, so you need to disable the blocker for this method to work.
+Popup blockers might block the created window, so you need to disable the blocker for this method to work.
 :::

 ```html